jorisvandenbossche/DS-python-data-analysis/_solved/visualization_03_landscape.md

 | 4 | 0.1 | 0.7 | ... |
 | ...  | ... | ... | ...|

-the added value of using a grammar of graphics approach is LOW.
+the added value of using Seaborn approach is LOW.
+Pandas `.plot()` will probably suffice.

 * When working with **timeseries data** from sensors or continuous logging, such as